Serena, Venus played 50 fewer times than Evert, Navratilova

 “We were like night and day.
 She came from a Communist country.
 I came from the ‘land of freedom.’
 She was fearless.
 I came from this Catholic family, and I was fearful.
 Everything was different about us.
 We really brought along the groups of fans for the ride,” Evert said in a telephone interview with The Associated Press.
 “People loved me and hated her or they loved her and hated me.
 People took it personally when we played.”

 With Williams, in contrast, the player she’s faced most often is her older sister, Venus — 30 matches so far, 50 fewer than Evert vs. Navratilova.
-So, Evert reasoned, maybe their all-in-the-family matches but don’t generate as much “cheer for one side or the other” emotion as other tennis rivalries tend to.
+So, Evert reasoned, maybe their all-in-the-family matches don’t generate as much “cheer for one side or the other” emotion as other tennis rivalries tend to.

 Other opponents who might have offered that element — Maria Sharapova, say, or Justine Henin or Sloane Stephens — don’t have a volume of work, or wins, against Serena that’s compelling.
 Stephens is 1-5 against Williams; Sharapova went 2-20; Henin trailed only 6-8 but that included just one Grand Slam final.